Evolving Production Queries

 CREATE AS SELECTstatement aren't picked up in

-Schema Evolution upgrades have much stricter requirements than Data Selection upgrades. ksqlDB supports only adding new columns at the end of the schema.
-Removing, renaming, or changing the type of any existing field is invalid.
+Schema Evolution upgrades have much stricter requirements than Data Selection upgrades. ksqlDB supports only adding new fields.
+Removing, renaming, or changing the type of any field is invalid.

 Stateful data selection¶